 Thanks to the internet, protocols, networks, Reuters, and the World Wide Web (www), the world is becoming smaller and smaller.
 Come to think of it, what is actually making the world grow smaller?
 Information, I guess.
 Access to more information increases by the minute.
-Piece of information that would have ordinarily taken months to get are now available with a click.
+A piece of information that would have ordinarily taken months to get is now available with a click.
 Transactions that could have taken weeks in the time past now takes place in seconds.

 These are the basic things you should keep in mind as you plan to start selling to the online community.
 After reading and understanding this piece, you will be able to differentiate between payment gateway, payment processor and merchant account.

-Similar to POS used at shops and offices, payment gateway is a window through which you take payment for your stock online.
-Gateway allows you to charge credit/debit cards for goods or services sold on your website.
+Similar to POS used at shops and offices, a payment gateway is a window through which you take payment for your stock online.
+The gateway allows you to charge credit/debit cards for goods or services sold on your website.
 As a matter of security recommendation, you are not allowed to directly transfer transaction details from your website to a payment processor.

 One of the important decisions you will make when migrating your startup business online is choosing your payment gateway.
 You could choose to have as many payment gateways as possible on your website.
 But you will have to pay for integrating each of them into your online shop.
 However, with VoguePay, you do not have to integrate and pay individual payment gateways.
 VoguePay aggregates many local and international payment gateways for your convenience and ease of use.